Lint trap meaning

 In simple words:

-What is a Dryer lint trap purpose?
+What is the purpose of a dryer lint trap?

 A lint trap can be found at any of the hardware stores.
 In addition, if the dryer’s tap has worn holes, the manufacturer may replace it.